-Part V – The Budget: Maintenance, Fees and other Stuff
+Part V – The Budget: Boat Maintenance Costs, Fees and other Stuff

 Some maintenance is simple, such as a soap scrub and freshwater rinse at the end of each boating trip.
 Other maintenance – like rigging inspection and scraping and painting the bottom – is more complicated, but the good news is that big-ticket maintenance items don’t usually have to be done every year.
 One of the things that you will determine when you find “your” boat is whether you have immediate maintenance needs.